neondatabase/neon/docs/rfcs/025-generation-numbers.md

 #### Distinction between attachment and node generation id

-The most important generation number is the tenant attachment number: this alone would be sufficient to implement safe migration and failover, if we assume that our control plane will never concurrently run two nodes with the same node ID.
+The most important generation number is the tenant attachment number: this alone would be sufficient to implement safe tenant migration and instance failover, if we assume that our control plane will never concurrently run two nodes with the same node ID.

 Running two nodes with the same ID might sound far-fetched, but it would happen very easily if we